EuroBasket: Participating nations

+Debut of teams

+A total of 46 national teams have appeared in at least one FIBA EuroBasket in the history of the tournament through the 2025 competition.
+Each successive EuroBasket has had at least one team appearing for the first time.
+Countries competing in their first EuroBasket are listed below by year.

 Most successful players

 Boldface denotes active basketball players and highest medal count among all players (including these who not included in these tables) per type.

 Multiple gold medalists

 Multiple medalists

 The table shows players who have won at least 6 medals in total at the EuroBasket.

 Awards

 Below are the lists of all players voted as the MVPs and the Top Scorers of each EuroBasket edition.
 Krešimir Ćosić and Pau Gasol are the only players to win the MVP award twice.
 Nikos Galis and Radivoj Korać were the Top Scorers 4 times each.